williambarshop/milkyway_compose/README.md

 To ensure that you can see the two nodes.
 If you can, then we can move on!

+5. Let's label our windows node so that we can target pulsar to run on it and not try to launch on the linux machine!

+[wbarshop@headnode milkyway_compose]$ sudo docker node ls
+ID                           HOSTNAME      STATUS  AVAILABILITY  MANAGER STATUS l16if3ukud4p943yfbgdrvp3j *  headnode      Ready   Active        Leader twk3gjotsweus3h7m9dvz0hrw    jwohl-pulsar  Ready   Active

+Grab the hostname for the windows server, and label it with ostype=windows as below...

+[wbarshop@headnode milkyway_compose]$ sudo docker node update --label-add ostype=windows jwohl-pulsar
+jwohl-pulsar

-5. Let's deploy our stack to the swarm!
+6. Let's deploy our stack to the swarm!
 Run the following command on the headnode.

 docker stack deploy --compose-file docker-stack.yml milkyway-stack